All Episodes

 He wants to keep us dependent on his oil.

-What he's really doing, of course, I have every confidence that his crackpot socialism is going to lead to the same kinds of shortages and discontent among Venezuelan people as uh any other socialism does.
+What he's really doing, of course, I have every confidence that his crackpot socialism is going to lead to the same kinds of shortages and discontent among Venezuelan people as any other socialism does.

-If there was a picture even in the LA Times of a supermarket in uh Caracas where the shelves were basically bare, and what was Chavez's reaction to the farmers uh saying, no, you can't set the prices of, you know, we we want a marketplace here.
+There was a picture even in the L.A.
+Times of a supermarket in Caracas where the shelves were basically bare.

-And uh Chavez's reaction was, well, what we need here are more price controls rather than fewer price controls.
+And Chavez's reaction was, well, what we need here are more price controls rather than fewer price controls.

 Well, they have the price.